renderpci/dedalo/docs/config/config.md

 	DEDALO_AV_POSTERFRAME_EXTENSION `string`

-	This parameter define the type of the image file used to create the posterframe of the audiovisual files.
+	This parameter defines the type of the image file used to create the posterframe of the audiovisual files.

 	The posterframe is the image that will show before load the audivisual files and identify it.
 This parameter define the type of this image.
 By deafult Dédalo use jpg standard to create the posterframe.

 	```php
 	define('DEDALO_AV_POSTERFRAME_EXTENSION', 'jpg');